-Teddy Bear Cholla Wood (Cactus Wood) Hardscape Guide
+Cholla Wood (Cactus Wood) Bioactive Hardscape Guide

-There’s nothing quite like Cholla Wood in the hardscape family.
+There’s nothing quite like cholla wood.

 Miniature gnarled logs, perforated with lots of irregular holes – it may be empty on the inside, but it’s full of character!